 If done right there should be clear liquid (whey) dripping into the bowl.
 Leave it like this for an hour or so, so it has a chance to harden a bit.
 Once that’s done fasten the cheesecloth in a way that you can suspend it over a deep bowl and let it drip for at least 24 hours.

-After the 24 hours untie the cheesecloth and pick out the bits of cheese.
-Now you can flavour it.
+After 24 hours untie the cheesecloth and pick out the bits of cheese.
+Now you can flavor it.
 Anything goes really!
 Use your imagination!

 Garlic and herb